LindaAPersson/playdate_drf_api/README.md

 # Playdate

 Playdate is an application designed to simplify the process of arranging playdates for parents.
 As any parent knows, it can often take hours or even days to coordinate schedules and respond to text messages amidst the chaos of daily life.
-This app aims to alleviate the challenges associated with scheduling playdates, making it easier for parents to connect and organize opportunities for their children to socialize and play together.
+This API aims to enable the creation of an app to alleviate the challenges associated with scheduling playdates, making it easier for parents to connect and organize opportunities for their children to socialize and play together.

 ![Am I Responsive](documentation/drf_api.png)